danilbo/SpringDemo/README.md

 There is criteria builder in this project, it's helps to build custom search into database (by different fields) Also created different views for different tasks

-This is my training project, so it have bad code formatting
+!This is my training project!